What is floating row cover?

 For a raised bed: 3’ wide x 8’ long x 4’ high

 You can alter dimensions and construction techniques to suit your situation.
 Cut costs by reusing and recycling materials around your home.
-The useful life of pvc pipe and rebar is at least 10 years.
+The useful life of PVC pipe and rebar is at least 10 years.
 Row covers will need to be replaced every 2 -3 years.
-We will update this fact sheet periodically with new information.